francescoferraioli/resume/README.md

 - `bin/watch`
 It will watch for changes in your `src` and run the build again.

+For each entry in bin, there is an equivalent yarn script. eg: `yarn start === bin/start`

 ## build

 Contains TypeScript files that are called by the `bin/build` script to undertake the build.